How to start a customer service business

 Outlining how your business will operate and what type of customer service you’ll offer will help you create your business plan.
 These concepts feed into key customer service business plan points, such as your set up costs and revenue projections.

-You can find a free business plan template available to download here.
+You can find a free business plan template here.

 3. Research costs and equipment